 When it comes to cost, CDN hosting services are far less expensive than cloud services.
 Some CDN providers also offer free CDN hosting packages.
 It is mainly provided as either a core hosting service or as a part of an additional hosting plan.

 Cloud computing allows for highly efficient scaling resources for applications, whereas CDN offers a platform for delivering large amounts of content closer to the end-users.
 But cloud computing represents a broader market and is more extensive in its definition.
 If the demand for cloud services and CDN is to be compared, then the CDN stands a chance to get suppressed.
 Hence you can ensure for your business website to have a rock-solid performance by choosing a cloud hosting solution from an industry leader like RedSwitches.
-We offer a wide range of high-quality enterprise cloud services like Such as Dedicated hosting, PaaS (Platform as a service), and VPS that serves all the needs for your organization.
+We offer a wide range of high-quality enterprise cloud services such as Dedicated hosting, PaaS (Platform as a service), and VPS that serves all the needs of your organization.

 But the end choice is still entirely yours.
 If your business has some specific needs or works as an online content distributor, then only CDN services will serve your needs the best.
 But if you are looking for overall website efficiency and performance, then you need to host it on a cloud platform.

 If you still have any queries about Cloud Services or CDN, then feel free to contact us.